SoftwareAG/c8y-docs/content/release-notes/10-5-0-bundle/10-5-0-improvements.md

 The application in the app switcher which was previously called “Apama-epl” is now called “Apama EPL Apps”.

-The sample applications that were previously accessible from https://cumulocity.com/guides/apama/examples/#misc-applications are now available directly from the Apama EPL Apps application.
+The sample applications that were previously accessible from [Miscellaneous sample applications](/guides/apama/examples/#misc-applications) in the Streaming analytics guide are now available directly from the Apama EPL Apps application.

 ### Apama Analytics Builder